Sylvester E. Paulus

 Sylvester Edward Paulus (March 12, 1899 – December 31, 1959) was an American football and basketball coach.

 Hanover

 Paulus was a 1920 graduate of Hanover College in Hanover, Indiana.
 He served as the school's head football coach (1919) and head basketball coach (1919–1920).

-Daniel Baker and Stout Normal
+Daniel Baker and Stout Institute

 Paulus served as the head football coach at Daniel Baker College in 1920 and the University of Wisconsin–Stout–then known as Stout Normal Institute–from 1928 to 1929.
 He also coach Stout's basketball team.

 Later life and death

 Until about 1945, Paulus operated a hotel in Bar Harbor, Michigan.
 He subsequently ran a booking agency for speakers at high schools and colleges.
 Paulus died on December 31, 1959, in Chicago, Illinois.